ezpaarse-project/ezpaarse/README.md

-# Quick start #
+# ezPAARSE #

 [![Build Status](https://secure.travis-ci.org/ezpaarse-project/ezpaarse.png?branch=master)](http://travis-ci.org/ezpaarse-project/ezpaarse)
 [![Dependencies Status](https://david-dm.org/ezpaarse-project/ezpaarse.png)](https://david-dm.org/ezpaarse-project/ezpaarse)

-ezPAARSE is a web service that ingests your electronic documentation access log files.
+ezPAARSE is a web service that ingests your log files related to how users access suscribed electronic ressources.
 It then filters, extracts and enriches the consultation events that were spotted.
 This document describes how to install and run ezPAARSE on your computer.

 ## Prerequisites ##